The Best New England Clam Chowder Recipe

 1. Add the bacon to a large pot or Dutch oven over medium-high heat and cook for about 10 minutes or until done and crispy.

 2. Transfer the bacon to a plate with a slotted spoon and discard most of the fat, leaving about 1 tablespoon in the pot.
-Add the chopped onions and celery and cook for 8 minutes or until translucent.
-Add the garlic and cook for 2 more minutes.
-Stir in the flour for an additional minute.

-3. Add the clam juice, water, thyme, bay leaf, and potatoes.
-Bring the mixture to a boil, then reduce it to a simmer.
-Season with black pepper, cover, and simmer for 20 minutes or until the potatoes are tender.
+6. Bring the mixture to a boil, then reduce it to a simmer.
+Season with black pepper, cover, and cook for 20 minutes or until the potatoes are fork tender.

-4. Remove from the heat and stir in clams, bacon (reserve a little on the side for garnish), heavy cream and chives or parsley.
-Discard bay leaves and thyme sprig (if desired).Taste and adjust seasoning as needed.
+7. Remove from the heat, then stir in the clams, bacon (reserve a little on the side for garnish), heavy cream and chives or parsley.

 Notes